goto40/mdsd/README.md

 provide a homogeneous algorithm skeleton.

-The idea is that the algorithm is implemented in a reference language (e.g. Python with numpy) and a target language.
+The idea is that the algorithm is implemented in a reference language (e.g., in Python with numpy) and a target language.
 We then provide means to run tests in order to compare these implementations.